howto-kubernetes-info/workflows/Readme.txt

 Critical bugs in the main branch are fixed in temporary hotfix branches.
 Hotfix branches are merged into the main and the developer branch.

+An other popular git workflow is the pull request workflow made popular by Github.
+In this workflow, some or all merges are only done after a pull request and code reviews.
+The pull request workflow can be combined with most other workflows.